-- 3. Read Carefully.
-This sounds silly, but many of us don't read carefully enough.
+The first notice will usually just acknowledge your letter and say that the IRS will respond in due course.
 There are many reasons the IRS sends letters and notices.
 The notice may request payment, may notify you of how the IRS applied a payment you made, may notify you of a change to your account, or may request additional information.

-The notice you receive normally covers a very specific issue about your account or tax return. - 4.
-Follow Instructions and Keep Copies.
+The notice you receive normally covers a very specific issue about your account or tax return.
 Each letter or notice offers specific instructions on what you need to do to satisfy the inquiry.
 A time frame for response is usually stated.
 Follow instructions, and respond in an appropriately targeted manner.

 Where proof will be helpful to your case, attach it (but do not send your only copy).
-Keep a copy of everything. - 5.
-If You Need More Time, Ask.
+Keep a copy of everything.
 For many notices, the IRS will grant an extension of time to respond.
 In some cases, though, it can't.
-For example, when you receive a Notice of Deficiency (90-day letter), you must file in Tax Court within 90 days if you want to dispute the matter before paying, and this date can't be extended.
+For example, when you receive a Notice of Deficiency (90-day letter), you must file in Tax Court within 90 days if you want to dispute the matter before paying, and this date cannot be extended.

 Most other notices are less strict.
 If you do ask for an extension, confirm it in writing.
-In fact, confirm in writing everything you do with the IRS. - 6.
-Check the IRS Against Your Own Return or Documents.
-If you receive a correction notice, review it and compare it carefully with the information on your return.
+In fact, confirm in writing everything you do with the IRS.
+If you receive a correction notice, review it and compare it carefully with the information on your tax return.

 For example, if the IRS notice says you reported \$6,129 of miscellaneous income on your return but that a Form 1099 sent to the IRS shows the payment was actually \$16,129, check your return to see if the IRS is correct.
 Sometimes even the IRS is wrong.
-There could be a mismatch about IRS Form 1099. - 7.
-You May Not Need to Reply.

 If you agree with an IRS correction to your account, no reply is usually necessary-unless a payment is due.
-Sometimes the notice will say you will be billed.
+Sometimes, the notice will say you will be billed.
 Sometimes you can expedite the billing (which may reduce interest charges that may be added) if you sign and return the notice indicating your agreement.
-Be careful about such matters, and make sure you want to agree rather than contest the notice or issue. - 8.
-Make Sure Your Reply is Timely and Complete.
+Be careful about such matters, and make sure you want to agree rather than contest the notice or issue.
 If you do not agree with the IRS correction or notice, it is important to respond as requested.
 Write to explain why you disagree.

 Include any documents and information you wish the IRS to consider, along with the bottom tear-off portion of the notice (or a copy of the entire notice).
 Mail the information to the IRS address shown in the upper left-hand corner of the notice.
 Allow at least 30 days for a response (and it often takes longer).
 Keep a copy of everything you send.

-9. Calling.
-Visiting or Writing.
 Most correspondence can be handled without calling or visiting an IRS office.
-In fact, in my experience, it is usually better to handle it in writing.
-However, if you have questions and feel you must speak to someone, call the telephone number in the upper right-hand corner of the notice.
+In fact, it is usually better to handle it in writing.
+But if you have questions and feel you must speak to someone, call the telephone number in the upper right-hand corner of the notice.
 Have a copy of your tax return and the IRS correspondence handy when you call.